xmusphlkg/CNIDS/Report/history/2023 November/Poliomyelitis.md

 ## Highlights

 1. No new cases of Poliomyelitis were reported from 2010 to early 2011.
 However, there was a spike in cases from August to October 2011, with one death reported in September of the same year. <br/>
 2. Following the 2011 outbreak, the situation appears to stabilize, with no polio cases or deaths reported in the subsequent years up to November 2023, indicating sustained disease control measures. <br/>
-3. The unbroken streak of zero cases since late 2011 up to the latest data point of November 2023 suggests that polio might be nearing eradication in mainland China. <br/>
+3. The unbroken streak of zero cases since late 2011 up to the latest data point of November 2023 suggests that polio might be nearing eradication in Chinese mainland. <br/>
 4. Nevertheless, continued surveillance is vital, given the disease's potential for transmission even in polio-free areas due to international travel and migration. <br/>

 ## Analysis

 ### Cases Analysis

-The data indicates a strong control of poliomyelitis in mainland China with the majority of months reporting no cases.
+The data indicates a strong control of poliomyelitis in Chinese mainland with the majority of months reporting no cases.
 However, there's a noticeable surge of reported cases in August, September, and October of 2011; with 4, 6, and 8 cases respectively.
 Following that, reported cases returned rapidly to zero, demonstrating effective public health interventions.
 The absence of reported cases in the following years underscores the effectiveness of the polio eradication efforts.

 ### Deaths Analysis